 They key to a healthy soil is encouraging beneficial fungi that form a symbiotic relationship with your roses.

 There are many ways to prepare soil and I’ll list the basic things I do here.
-But since your soil type is different from mine, I suggest you check with your local Agriculture Extension Agent or a Good Garden Center to see what else they recommend for your area.
+There is more detail in the video below.
+Since your soil type is different from mine, I suggest you check with your local Agriculture Extension Agent or a Good Garden Center to see what else they recommend for your area.

 Here are a few rules of thumb: